 I wish there was a gear swap when my son first started.
 That would save us lots of money while he grew… Oh well, it could save you guys some money now and maybe me someday for my own shoes.
 If one person benefits, I have achieved my goal.

 Also, remember to always check all the equipment or gear that you buy used or even new for any defects as well as extreme wear and tear.
 You are responsible for your own safety.

->

-> I created a group forum from slack channel.
-It is an app that you can use from your computer as well as your mobile device such as android phone, iPhone, or iPad.
+I created a group forum from the slack channel.
+It is an app that you can use from your computer as well as your mobile devices such as an android phone, iPhone, or iPad.
 I called my slack channel “Rock Gear Swap“.

->

-> ===> CLICK HERE to join my Rock Gear Swap forum <=== to start buying and selling used gear.
+===> CLICK HERE to join my Rock Gear Swap forum <=== to start buying and selling used gear.